 Since we cannot distinguish the true system matrices from the other matrices in $\Sigma_i$, we aim to make system \eqref{eq:closed-loop-system-local} dissipative for all matrices in $\Sigma_i$, given the local data $\mathcal{D}_i$.
-The following theorem provides a data-driven condition to design such a state-feedback controller. \begin{theorem} Given the data $\mathcal{D}_i = \{ X_i, X_i^+, U_i, V_i, Y_i\}$ and the matrices $P_i>0,L_i,F_i,G_i,H_i$, define and assume that~$J_i$ has at least one positive eigenvalue.
+The following theorem provides a data-driven condition to design such a state-feedback controller. \begin{theorem} \revisedtwo{Consider the data $\mathcal{D}_i = \{ X_i, X_i^+, U_i, V_i, Y_i\}$ and assume that it satisfies Assumption~\ref{assumption:noise-matrices-quadratic-bound}.} Given the matrices $P_i>0,L_i,F_i,G_i,H_i$, define and assume that~$J_i$ has at least one positive eigenvalue.
 Then, there exists a state-feedback gain~$K_i$ such that for any matrices $(A_i,B_{1,i},B_{2,i},C_i,D_{1,i},D_{2,i}) \in \Sigma_i$, system~\eqref{eq:closed-loop-system-local} is dissipative with respect to the supply rate~\eqref{eq:supply-rate} that satisfies \eqref{eq:inertia-condition}, if and only if the LMI

 with variables $P_i >0$, $L_i$ and $\alpha_i \geq 0$ holds.
 Moreover, if $P_i$ and $L_i$ satisfy \eqref{eq:local-controller-design-lmi}, then $K_i = L_i P_i^{-1}$ is such a state-feedback gain and $V_i(x_i) = x_i^\top P_i^{-1} x_i$ is the corresponding storage function. \end{theorem}